la2050/archive/_projects/2016/continue-to-empower-young-adults-in-l-a-through-the-visual-and-performing-arts.md

   - 'Education/training '
   - Technical infrastructure (computers etc.)
   - Community outreach
+project_description: >-
+  PIECES seeks to grow its existing educational programs, which focus on the visual and performing arts, and mentorship.
+All funds granted to the organization will be allocated toward securing a stable location to operate from, hiring staff and acquiring the required tools and equipment needed in order to expand programming.
+In turn, PIECES will serve more young creatives in the Los Angeles area, offering a secure, inspirational, and motivational creative home.
+Growing more opportunities.
 project_impact: '["Arts establishments"]'
 project_proposal_best_place: >-
   PIECES has been empowering young people through the arts since 2012.
 It is a